 You may be recycling, composting, reusing, and practicing less consumption but guess what?
 There are still some stubborn plastic bags that we just can’t avoid.
 Some have tried, including Lou, to take the 3-Month Plastic Free Challenge created by Cheryl Lohrmann of the Leave No Plastic Behind project.
 It is quite challenging but it can be done!
-This page is dedicated to resources and information on living plastic free, or at least plastic decreased.
-Cutting down on just a few items can really make the difference.
+This page is dedicated to resources and information on living “plastic-free”, or at least “plastic-decreased”.
+Cutting down on just a few items per month can really make the difference (like quitting plastic straws and silverware, for example).
 Once you begin to be aware, the choices become apparent where it seemed there were none before.
+Give it a try and you’ll see you didn’t really need half of that stuff in the first place!

 1. Carry reusable shopping bags.